RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 String type in Redis is implicitly and dynamically typed.
 Besides string command like APPEND, It is overloaded with numeric and bitfield command as well like INCR and SETBIT.
-However, bitfield, numeric, float vs pure string data behave differently in CRDBs.
+However, bitfield, numeric, float vs pure string data behave differently in Active-Active databases.
 In standard Redis, string type checks the stored value dynamically to decide which commands can operate on the value.
 For example, you can first set a string key to "abc" use the APPEND command and SET the same key to 7 and use INCR to update it